 Calculating the Conditional Probabilities

-If you look at the joint probabilities in the first two bullets, it appears that the chance of carrying an umbrella when it’s not raining (0.40) is higher than when it is raining (0.20).
+If you look at the joint likelihoods in the first two bullets, it appears that the chance of carrying an umbrella when it’s not raining (0.40) is higher than when it is raining (0.20).
 That seems backward, and we’ll come back to that.
 For the correct answer, we need to calculate the conditional probability.
 Let’s plug these numbers into the conditional probability formula!

 Based on the conditional probabilities, we see that people are more likely to carry an umbrella given that it’s raining (0.80) compared to when it’s not raining (0.53).
 That makes sense!

-The joint probabilities were misleading because they do not account for the fact that days with no rain are three times as likely as rainy days (0.75 vs. 0.25)!
+The joint likelihoods were misleading because they do not account for the fact that days with no rain are three times as likely as rainy days (0.75 vs. 0.25)!
 In this study, you’re more likely to see people carrying umbrellas when there’s no rain because there are many more days with no rain.
 The conditional probabilities consider that fact.

 This example of conditional probabilities involves dependent events.
 We know that’s the case because when you change the initial event, the chances of the second event change.
-Consequently, the probability of the second event depends on the first event.
+Consequently, the likelihood of the second event depends on the first event.

 Now, let’s see what happens when we look at independent events.